Liverpool Walton

 Main Worship Hall

-The AV system was replaced in November/December 2017 with the latest Martin Audio, Allen & Heath and BlackMagicDesign equipment.
+The AV system is equipped with digital Martin Audio, Allen & Heath and BlackMagicDesign technology.

-- Audio - There are two large passive Martin Audio speakers suspended from trussing in the ceiling and two Laney monitors on the floor for stage/band use.
-In terms of microphones, we have 5 hand-held mics (3 wireless and 2 wired), 2 head-set mics, stage mics and a brand new digital mixer.
-There is a Loop system for those with hearing aids.
+- Audio - There are two passive Martin Audio loudspeakers suspended from trussing in the ceiling and two Laney monitors on the floor for stage/band use.
+In terms of microphones, we have 2 head-sets, 4 hand-held mics (2 wireless and 2 wired), room ambiance mics and a digital mixer.
 The AV system in the Main Worship Hall is connected to speakers in the foyer and around the rest of the building.
 These can be used or switched off depending on your needs.

-- Visual - We have one large screen & overhead projector in the centre of the front wall, and another overhead projector pointing to a smaller screen on the back wall for stage use.
+- Visual - We have one large 16:10 screen & overhead laser projector in the centre of the front wall, and another 16:10 overhead bulb projector pointing to a smaller screen on the back wall for stage use.
 There are screens located in the Foyer and Lounge which can be used as overflow areas.

-- Streaming - (Please note that we require a member of our church media team to be present for this) We have the facility to stream high quality audio and visual to any social media or video platform.
+- Streaming - Please note that we require a member of our church Media Team to be present for this technology to be used.
+We have the capability to stream high quality audio and visual to any social media or video platform.

 - Lighting - We have twelve dimmable houselights (Colour - Daylight), four warm white spotlights & seven LED colour pars all suspended from trussing in the ceiling.
 There is also the option to put either black or silver uplighter floor lamps around the perimeter of the room.